sara-nl/clouddocs/customize-vm-boot.markdown

 >
 >VMs are created by instantiating a `template`.
 When you create a VM, the HPC Cloud looks for a place to run it where there actually is enough room.
 Then it copies the `image`s there and it starts a hypervisor (in our case, KVM); that is your VM.
 The hypervisor will look at the drives that exist within the `image`s and try to boot an operating system from them.

-On the _OS Booting_ tab of the `template`-editing screen you can specify information that you want KVM to know so that your VM boots according to these.
+On the _OS Booting_ tab of the `template`-editing screen you can specify information that you want KVM to know so that your VM boots according to that.

 There are 4 subsections on this tab:
 * _Boot_: for general booting options